You’re Not an Artist

 - The nagging doubts if anybody would read what I wrote.

 Most of my concerns grew from my school experiences.
-We all remember the torture of producing a five hundred or even one page essay in school.
-The red slashes across our work for every missing or incorrect usage of punctuation marks.
-Or the tedium of reading long, dry textbooks.
+We all remember the torturous time required to produce a five-hundred or even one-page essay in school.
+The red slashes across our work for every grammatical mistake or misspelled word.
+Searching for shortcuts to reading tedious, assigned books.

 After spending decades writing for work, creating websites, and developing speeches, I shared the misconception that conveying my story was the easy part.